 - ✓ Intellectual curiosity: Show your thought process

-- ✓ Nuanced conclusion: Not just "I was right, they were wrong"
+- ✓ Nuanced conclusion: Not "I was right, they were wrong"

-- ✓ Humility: Acknowledge complexity and uncertainty
+- ✓ Humility: Acknowledge complexity

 Common Mistakes

-- ✗ Coming across as self-righteous or condescending
+- ✗ Coming across as self-righteous

-- ✗ Challenging something obvious ("racism is bad")
+- ✗ Challenging something obvious

-- ✗ No personal connection—just debating an abstract idea
+- ✗ No personal connection—just abstract debate

 Gratitude and Appreciation